KensukeAkita/sterile-dm-lfa/README.md

 Some notes

+Examples.ipynb is the starting script to compute the sterile neutrino abundance with fixed parameters.

 Make_Rate_Table.py is a script to make a table of reaction rates of active nu in temperaure (T) and momentum (y=p/T).

 DOF.py is a fitting formula for effective relativistic d.o.f's.